Photon-HDF5/phforge/README.md

 nested dictionaries) by joining the metadata structure from the YAML file and the numeric arrays from the temporary HDF5 file.
-Finally, it uses phconvert's [`save_photon_hdf5()`](http://phconvert.readthedocs.org/en/latest/hdf5.html#phconvert.hdf5.save_photon_hdf5) to saves a new Photon-HDF5 file.
+Finally, it uses phconvert's [`save_photon_hdf5()`](http://phconvert.readthedocs.org/en/latest/hdf5.html#phconvert.hdf5.save_photon_hdf5) function to save a new Photon-HDF5 file.

 ## How to install?